 Ai-jen Poo, Director of the National Domestic Workers Alliance, has been organizing immigrant women workers for two decades, launching Domestic Workers United in 2000, and the National Domestic Workers Alliance in 2007.
 In 2011, she co-led the launch of the Caring Across Generations campaign to ensure access to affordable care for the nation’s aging population and access to quality jobs for the care-giving workforce.
 She was named a MacArthur Fellow in 2014.

-Tom Vilsack served for two terms as the Governor of Iowa and was committed to boosting the economy and creating higher paying jobs.
+The Honorable Tom Vilsack served for two terms as the Governor of Iowa and was committed to boosting the economy and creating higher paying jobs.
 In 2008, Obama appointed him as Secretary of Agriculture.
 He was the chair of the first White House Rural Council and worked to strengthen services for rural businesses.
 Vilsack also oversaw the Obama administration’s response to the opioid crisis in rural America.
 Vilsack left USDA in 2017 and is now President of the U.S. Dairy Export Council (USDEC).
 USDEC is a non-profit that aims to increase demand internationally for U.S. dairy products.